 - Dale’s Steak Seasoning – 1 g net carbs per serving

-- Guy Gone Keto Sauces – including steak sauce, thai chili, BBQ, and teriyaki (check out our review of their products; we love these!) – these contain about 0.5 to 1.5 g net carbs per serving.
+- Guy Gone Keto Sauces – including steak sauce, Thai chili, BBQ, and teriyaki! – These contain about 0.5 to 1.5 g net carbs per serving.
 Note that the labels are a little confusing because the FDA requires that allulose is named as an added sugar, despite the fact that it is a keto-friendly sweetener without an impact on blood sugar (similar to monkfruit or erythritol).

 - Lemonette Dressings – including lemon garlic, Mediterranean herb, and zesty cumin – 2 g net carbs per serving